Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: On quantifying the birth and death of words

-We note that in our analyses, the relative frequencies are coarse-grained at the level of decades (see Methods below).
-We excluded words appearing in only one decade (rather than year) and words appearing before the 1820s (instead of 1700).
-Again, this more recent initial cut-off date accounts for the high frequency of OCR errors observed before 1820.
-These differences with~\cite{petersen2012statistical} are not substantive, and allow us to re-examine their work and build out our own in meaningful ways.
+With these points in mind, we recreated the described analysis of~\cite{petersen2012a} for the 2012 version of English Fiction at the level of individual years.
+Per~\cite{petersen2012a}, we initially exclude words appearing in only one year.
+We also limit our analysis to 1800-- (rather than 1700--) and our findings will help us address this choice.
+We believe these differences with~\cite{petersen2012a} should not be substantive, and allow us to re-examine their work and build out our own in meaningful ways.

-We compare the birth and death rates as observed recently versus historically by performing the analysis with three different endpoints imposed: the 1950s, the 1970s, and the 1990s.
-We present the results of the recreation in Fig.~\ref{petersen} (c.f.
-Fig.~2 in~\cite{petersen2012statistical}).
+We compare the birth and death rates as observed at different end points of history by performing the analysis with $y_2$=1860 through to $y_2$=2000 in increments of 20 years.
+We present the resulting birth and death rates in Fig.~\ref{fig:langevo.petersen1} (cf. Fig.~2 in~\cite{petersen2012a}).
+Subsequent modifications which we will explain below will give us the comparison plots shown in Figs.~\ref{fig:langevo.petersen1}B and D.

-Using the 1990s cutoff, the observed birth rates are qualitatively similar to those found for various data sets (from the 2009 version of the corpus) in~\cite{petersen2012statistical} and display spikes in the 1890s and 1920s (top panel in Fig.~\ref{petersen}, light gray).
-We see that birth rates are not affected by moving the ``end of history'' back to the 1950s or 1970s.

-The observed death rates with the 1990s boundary (bottom panel in Fig.~\ref{petersen}, light gray) are also similar to that found in~\cite{petersen2012statistical}, despite the lack of deaths detected during much of the 19th century.
-(Recall, we ignored words originating prior to 1820.)

-However, as the terminal boundary is moved back to the 1970s, what was originally a stable region between the 1910s and 1940s turns into a apparent region of gradually increasing word extinction. (bottom panel in Fig.~\ref{petersen}, gray).
-As the boundary is moved further back to the 1950s, the increase in death rate is no longer gradual (bottom panel in Fig.~\ref{petersen}, dark gray).
-We thus see a clear dependence of the observations of the death rate on when the history of the corpus ends.
-Moving the ``start of history'' forward in time similarly affects birth rates.
+We observe in Fig.~\ref{fig:langevo.petersen1}A that birth rates decline approximately exponentially overall, and here we find general agreement with~\cite{petersen2012a} and~\cite{petersen2012b}.
+However, we also see sharp departures to much lower birth rates near the end point of each history.
+We are able to entirely attribute these drops to the decision in~\cite{petersen2012a} to ignore all 1-grams that have a non-zero relative frequency in a single year.
+By including these 1-grams, Fig.~\ref{fig:langevo.petersen1}A becomes Fig.~\ref{fig:langevo.petersen1}B and we see that birth rate is no longer affected by the choice of $y_2$.
+We therefore see that words that appeared in only one year before a selected end year $y_2$ may well be just sputtering into existence.
+Such words will be retrospectively declared born when the end of history moves forward.

+We can also now see that the apparent speeding up of the drop in birth rate after 1980 in Fig.~\ref{fig:langevo.petersen1}B appears to be real, consistent with~\cite{petersen2012a}.
+We note that this is a complicated time with massive growth and change in information technology and publishing, and we will see that literary criticism starts to populate the corpus during this time period as well.